 - A healthy person can also become a “living donor” by donating a kidney, or part of the liver, lung, intestine, bone or bone marrow.
 About 5,000 living donations occur every year.

 Register as an organ donor, this will improve these statistics by lowering the number of people waiting for an organ.

 As a registered organ donor, your donation has the potential to save or improve many lives.
 One donor can provide kidneys, pancreas, liver, lungs, heart, intestinal organs and tissues including corneas, skin, veins, heart valves, tendons, ligaments and bones.

 If you are interested in being an altruistic living kidney donor, contact the NewYork-Presbyterian/Weill Cornell Kidney and Pancreas Transplant Program in cooperation with The Rogosin Institute at 212-746-3099.

-For more information about organ donation click on the links below:
+For more information about living donations, click one of the links below: